natbibi/popcorn/README.md

 2. Set up server, database, and install necessary dependencies
 3. Create react front-end using `create-react-app`
 4. Create models for Posts and Users and resolvers for graphQL
+5. Connect front end to back end and connect mongoDB database to AuthO

 ## Changelog